foundersandcoders/jwt_workshop/Step4.md

 jwt.sign(payload,secret,options,callback);
 ```

 This function build the JSON web token.
-Please bear in mind that JWTs don't encrypt.
+Please bare in mind that JWTs are not encrypted.
 They are encoded and signed.
 If the aim is not to expose the token to the user, a JWT in itself won't protect it.

-- the simplest approach is to set the JST in a cookie, it is an acceptable approach, in this way the client won1t be able to read it.
+- the simplest approach is to set the JWT in a cookie, it is an acceptable approach, in this way the client won't be able to read it.
 (This is what we do in this workshop.)
 - store the cookie on the server
 - encrypt the cookie.